-If you have a gas furnace keeping you warm this winter, there are a few important things you to know about its operation so you not only stay cozy during the next couple months, but that you also stay safe.
 Any appliance that uses natural gas poses some risk of exposure to carbon monoxide, which is both combustible and toxic to inhale.
-Fortunately, gas furnaces today are designed with your safety as a priority, so you should experience few problems—as long as you provide the furnace with regular maintenance and have repairs done promptly.
+Fortunately, gas furnaces today are designed with your safety as a priority, so you should experience few problems—as long as you provide the furnace with regular maintenance and have repairs done promptly!

-Bell Plumbing and Heating is ready whenever a hazardous issue like this starts: we have 24-hour emergency service, so you don’t need to wait long to have your heater and your peace of mind restored.
-Call us for all your needs for heater repair in Denver, CO.
+Do you suspect you have a damaged heat exchanger?
+Bell Plumbing, Heating, Cooling & Electrical is ready whenever a hazardous issue like this starts.
+We offer 24-hour emergency service, so you don’t need to wait long to have your heater and your peace of mind restored.
+Call us today!